LogtalkDotOrg/logtalk3/manuals/_sources/glossary.rst.txt

    sender
       An object that sends a message to other object.
-When a message is sent from within a category, the *sender* is the object importing the category.
+When a message is sent from within a :term:`category`, the *sender* is the object importing the category.

    super call
       Call of an inherited (or imported) predicate definition.
 Mainly used